XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 - 18w58d: (Yeah!
 Finally a 'd') Added security for null files and fixed that user id is always 0 (But in fact it is useless :P)

 - 18w59a: Problem viewer update and you can now view problems in contests now!

+- 18w60a: You can now see the submission testset in the status page!